3dcitydb/3dcitydb-docs/source/impexp/db-connection-operations.rst

 1521 for Oracle; 5432 for PostgreSQL) of the database server, and the *database* name (when using Oracle, enter the database SID or service name here).
-The optional *schema* parameter lets you define the database schema you which to connect to.
+The optional *schema* parameter lets you define the database schema you want to connect to.
 Leave it empty to connect to the default schema.
 More information on how to work with multiple 3DCityDB schemas can be found in :numref:`citydb_multiple_database_schemas_chapter`.
 If you need assistance, ask your database